giacomorella/giacomorella.github.io/index.md

 layout: default
 ---

 I am PhD student in Economics at the University of Siena, Italy.

+My research focuses on applied macroeconomics.
+In my PhD thesis, I study the interaction of monetary policy with household debt and the aggregate effects of non-financial corporate borrowing.

 [Link to another page](./another-page.html).

 There should be whitespace between paragraphs.